Rich-Harris/design-and-code-2/README.md

 * Place: DML A-13, ICP School 1114, ICP Midtown

-## Instructor
+## Staff

-TK

-## What this course is

-Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+The instructor is Rich Harris, the teaching assistant is Jessie Wright-Mendoza.

 ## Coding club rules

 * **Help each other out.** We have a lot of material to get through, and a lot of new concepts to learn.
 It'll only work if we collaborate.
 * **Phones away.** Unless you're using it for classwork, your phone should be on silent and out of view.
 Bring your full attention.
 * **Ask lots of questions.** There are no stupid questions, only stupid answers.
-If you're stuck on something, other people probably are too, so do them a favour and raise your hand.
+If you're stuck on something, other people probably are too, so do them a favor and raise your hand.
 * **Show up!** We start at 6.30pm prompt, which means you should be there at 6.25pm.
 If you miss a class, you'll drop half a grade.
 If you're more than 20 minutes late, it's considered an absence.

-## Prerequisites

-TK – text editor, Chrome, GitHub account etc?
-Essential/recommended reading

 ## Grading